 TIP: Don’t Put All Your Investment Eggs Into The Peer To Peer Basket

-Occasionally I read about lenders who have put 50%+ of their savings into peer to peer lending.
+Occasionally I read about lenders who put 50%+ of their savings into peer to peer lending.
 I think this is crazy.
-When I lost high six figures cash in property during 2008-2010, I learned the hard that diversification is key to long term investing success.
+When I lost high six figures cash in property during 2008-2010 crash, I learned the hard that diversification is key to long term investing success.

-No matter how rosy the outlook, one change in the economic environment can bring an investment sector crashing down.
+No matter how rosy the outlook, one change in the economic environment can bring an investment sector to its knees.
 Always remember this when deciding how much of your hard earned savings to invest in peer to peer lending.

 When people ask me how much of their nest-egg they should invest in peer to peer lending, I answer, “How much can you afford to lose and continue to sleep at night?”
 My number is 13-15% but you have to decide what you are comfortable losing if the entire peer to peer market were to crash.
-Is it likely you would lose all of your money?
+Age plays a factor in regards to how much time you have to recover from a loss.
+Is it likely you would lose all of your money in peer to peer lending?
 No, but it is possible.

 TIP: Ask The Platform Questions Before You Invest

 As peer to peer lenders, we can be quick to transfer money to complete strangers / companies without knowing much about them.
 Don’t be afraid to call or email a peer to peer lending company and ask difficult questions.
 If you don’t ask and the platforms fails, you will be wishing you had.